drewby/RecipeGen/README.md

-# RecipeGen - Generative AI-powered Recipe Creator
+# RecipeGen - Generative AI-Powered Recipe Creator

-Welcome to RecipeGen, an open-source application powered by Generative AI to curate innovative and unique recipes based on your descriptions.
-Whether you want a "delicious crispy salad", "an appetizer for a pirate-themed party", or something distinct by mixing up two different cuisines, RecipeGen is here to assist.
+Welcome to RecipeGen, an open-source application powered by Generative AI that curates innovative and unique recipes based on your descriptions.
+Whether you're craving a "delicious crispy salad", need an "appetizer for a pirate-themed party", or wish to blend two different cuisines, RecipeGen is here to assist.

 There is a working version of RecipeGen with a few extra features running at [YumPop.ai](https://yumpop.ai).

 ![RecipeGen Screenshot](./doc/recipegen.png)

-This project is implemented using an ASP.NET Core 7 WebAPI and a React client.
+This project is implemented using ASP.NET Core 7 WebAPI and a React client.
 It can use either the [OpenAI](https://platform.openai.com/overview) or [Azure OpenAI](https://azure.microsoft.com/en-us/products/cognitive-services/openai-service/) services.

 ## Getting Started

+Should you encounter any issues getting started, please create an issue.

 ### Prerequisites